bitwarden/help/_articles/importing/lastpass-enterprise-migration-guide.md

 ### Permissions

-Bitwarden Collection permissions are assigned on the assignment of the Group or User to a particular collection.
+Bitwarden Collection permissions are assigned on the assignment of the Group or User to a particular Collection.
 This means that each Group or User can be configured with permissions for the same Collection.

 Collection permissions are easily configured with options for Read Only and Hide Passwords.

 Read Only prevents users from adding new items to that Collection, as well as preventing the editing or deleting of existing items.
 Hide Passwords prevents the users from seeing the Password field, TOTP field, and any custom field for an item that is listed as hidden.
-This permission is best used for collections of items that are able to be auto-filled in a browser, since copying and pasting of credentials is disabled when this is configured.
+This permission is best used for Collections of items that are able to be auto-filled in a browser, since copying and pasting of credentials is disabled when this is configured.

 Bitwarden uses an union of permissions to determine final access permissions for a User and a Collection Item.